Shaheer0983/Privacy-Policies/noodlelines black privacy policy.md

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
 The information that I request will be retained on your device and is not collected by me in any way.

 The app does use third-party services that may collect information used to identify you.
+Other than that I use Pacific manager for Icons Request.
+Icon requests are completely anonymous and only give me apps launch activity information.

 Link to the privacy policy of third-party service providers used by the app